UK Single-Single Number Plate Registry

 Y 9 was originally issued on 1st December 1903 to Francis Fox and registered to a Century.

-The owner is based in the Birmingham area.
+The owner is known and based in the Midlands.

-The plate was sold again in 2009 for 52K
+The plate was sold again at Bonhams in 2009 for £52K

-8 Y was sold by DVLA in 1993 for 7K.
-The plate is owned by Robert Young who lives in North London.
+8 Y was sold by DVLA in 1993 for £7K.
+The owner, who bought it at that auction, is known and based in London.